sahahn/parc_scaling/docs/index.md

 *Click the figure above to open an interactive version of the plot* {: style="font-size: 85%; text-align: center;"}

-- There is a relationship between performance, as estimated by [mean rank](./results_intro#mean-rank), and parcellation size.
+- There is a relationship between performance, as measured by [mean relative ranking](./results_intro#mean-rank), and parcellation size.
   Up to ~Size 4000 a [power law](./estimate_powerlaw.html) relationship appears to hold, with [scaling exponent](./powerlaw_scaling_exp.html) .-2753.
   See [results table](./base_results#results-table).